 Typically, it’s not very nice to tell someone to “get lost” …but, we’re doing it anyways!
 That’s right, it’s high time you ditch the map and simply get lost in Brown County.
 After all, it’s when you least expect it that you find something great!
-This time, we’re not talking about hiking trails or unique attractions, but rather hidden little gems in our downtown village.
+This time, we’re not talking about hiking trails or unique attractions, but rather heading down the alleys to seek out hidden gems in our downtown village.

 With tons of stores, treat shops, and restaurants, the Village is always a hotspot for fun.
 Sure, you may have your favorite shops that you visit every trip.
 You may even be familiar with most stores on the main drag through town.
 But…did you know there are dozens of other shops tucked away just waiting to be discovered?
 Between our bustling alleyways and cute little alcoves, there are plenty of reasons to get off the beaten path and explore some new territory.
 That’s exactly why we’ve hit the pavement, surveyed the scene, and put together this guide to Brown County’s best alley shopping!

 Old School Way Alley

 The longest, biggest alleyway in the Village, you’ve got to check out the shops along Old School Way!
 Where’s that?
 Think about the long alley that runs behind Out of the Ordinary and the Artists Colony Inn.
 A shopping jackpot, stores line both sides of the street.
 On one side you’ll fine the Main Street Shoppes, including Emma’s Cafe, New Harmony Soap Company, The Educated Otter, Homes on a Limb, and Foxfire Boutique.